artainmo/total_perspective_vortex/README.md

 ##### Signal spectrum

-Signal spectrum is the range of frequencies found in a signal
+Signal spectrum is the range of frequencies found in a signal.

 ##### Fourier transform

 Is an integral transformation that decomposes signals into its constituent components and frequencies.
-It is capable of decomposing complicated waveforms into a sequence of simpler waves.
+It is capable of decomposing complicated waveforms into a sequence of simpler waves.<br>
-(Integral of a function is the inverse of the derivation of a function.
-While derivatives find slope of function, integral find volume under function curve.)
+Integral of a function is the inverse of the derivation of a function.
+While derivatives find slope of function, integral find volume under function curve.

 ##### Wavelet transform

 The Fourier transform captures global frequency information, this decomposition can generalize too much and be less precise depending on signals.
-Wavelet transform resolves this problem by allowing to extract local spectras.
+Wavelet transform resolves this problem by allowing to extract local spectras.<br>

-Decomposes a function into wavelets.
+Wavelet transform decomposes a function into wavelets.
 A wavelet is a wave-like oscillation that is localized in time, consists of two properties, scale and location.

 #### Processing